The Eighteenth Angel

-The Eighteenth Angel is a 1997 American horror-thriller film, starring Christopher McDonald, Rachael Leigh Cook, Stanley Tucci, Wendy Crewson, and Maximilian Schell.
+The Eighteenth Angel is a 1997 American horror-thriller film, starring Christopher McDonald, Rachael Leigh Cook, Stanley Tucci, Wendy Crewson and Maximilian Schell.
 It was directed by William Bindley and written by David Seltzer.

 Plot

 An ancient Etruscan prophecy claims that the return of Satan will be precipitated by the arrival of eighteen physically perfect beings.
 To enable the prophecy to come to fruition, a secret sect of monks joins an obsessed geneticist to create the perfect specimens artificially.

 Music scholar Hugh Stanton lives in America with his wife Norah and their teenage daughter Lucy.
-Lucy's good looks are beginning to attract attention, and she dreams of becoming a professional model, but Norah is opposed to this.
+Lucy's good looks are beginning to attract attention and she dreams of becoming a professional model but Norah is opposed to this.

 Norah dies in an unexplained fall from the roof of a tall building, seemingly a suicide, after a brief meeting with a mysterious Etruscan priest, Father Simeon.
 In the aftermath of her death, Hugh receives an invitation to visit a Roman church which allegedly contains "the world's oldest church organ".
-He and Lucy move to Italy, where they settle down in the former Etruscan areas north of the Eternal City.
+He and Lucy move to Italy, where they settle down in the former Etruscan areas north of Rome.

-With little to do while her father is at work, Lucy begins to explore her surroundings - in particular an old monastery, despite warnings from locals.
-A scientist (who was fired after performing unethical experiments on corpses) now works in the old building.
-As it transpires, he has been hired by the Etruscan priest who, it is insinuated, may have arranged the death of the girl's mother, in order to trick Hugh and Lucy into visiting the ancient land of the Etruscans.
+With little to do while Hugh is at work, Lucy begins to explore her surroundings, in particular an old monastery, despite warnings from locals.
+Scientist Benedetti, who was fired after performing unethical experiments on corpses, now works in the old building.
+As it transpires, he has been hired by the Etruscan priest who, it is insinuated, may have arranged the death of Norah, in order to trick Hugh and Lucy into visiting the ancient land of the Etruscans.